-Name of Local Green Space Walnut Tree Field Location / Grid reference ST9500004 Size (in hectares) 1.20 Settlement to which it relates Sturminster Marshall village ☐ immediately adjoining Reason site identified for review ecreational value, being the the characters to the river Accessibility □ public ope □ commonland / permissive □ clear views into site Current use and general description Informal recreation.
+Name of Local Green Space Walnut Tree Field Location / Grid reference ST9500004 Size (in hectares) 1.20 Settlement to which it relates Sturminster Marshall village □ within ✓ immediately adjoining □ outside (specify distance) Reason site identified for review Cultural significance and recreational value, being the only public open space with access to the river Accessibility ✓ public open space Commonland / permissive

+□ footpaths / bridleways □ clear views into site Current use and general description Informal recreation.
 This is an area of lowland mesotrophic grassland bordering the River Stour.
-Qualities High / Med Notes / Explanation / Low lanation Landscape quality / importance (eg in key view from a public area) M The site is within the Sturminster Marshall Conservation Area with views across the Stour valley and adjacent to St Mary's Church and the churchyard Historic or cultural significance Н The field is a Scheduled Ancient Monument with archaeological value, with buried remains of a medieval village Recreational value (can include places valued for their tranquillity) Н with access Walnut Tree or quiet recreational activity to the River Stour.
-The old in the centre of the field is a feature of note for local

-Wildlife value М The combination of grassland, the river and its marginal vegetation provides a measure of diversity for wildlife Any existing development consents?
+Qualities High / Med Notes / Explanation / Low Landscape quality / importance (eg in key view from a public area) М Conservatio ithin the Sturminster Marshall n Area with views across the Stour valley t to St Mary's Church and the churchyard Historic or cultural significance н a Scheduled Ancient Monument with cal value, with buried remains of a lage Recreational value (can include places valued for their tranquillity) A location for quiet recreational activity with access to the River Stour.
+The old Walnut Tree in the centr of the field is regarded as a feature of note for loc people Stour.
+The old Walnut Tree in the centre Wildlife value M The combination of grassland, the river and its M marginal vegetation provides a measure of diversi for wildlife.
+Designated as a Local Nature Reserve getation provides a measure of diversity Any existing development consents?
 Yes / No No Landowner details (if known) and any feedback (once contacted) Owned by Dorset Council and managed by the Dorset Countryside Team Public interest (if evidenced eg local 'friends' group) Noted as a location of significant value in responses to the household questionnaire